panphora/smashingthingstogether/content/post/making-a-blog-with-hugo.md

 A free, fast, easy to update, fully customizeable blog that allows you to use your own domain is a hard thing to find these days.
 Using a static website generator with GitHub pages gives you many benefits and a ton of flexibility, while also being completely free and super fast.

+This is something you can easily do with Ghost or Wordpress if you have around $10/month to spare.
+However, the satisfaction of building something from scratch is indescribeable and $10/month is actually quite a lot of money, *especially* if you have more than one blog.

 ## Why Static?

 Skip this section if you already know that static websites are, in general, faster, less expensive, more customizeable, and more secure than dynamic websites.